pmean/build-website/text/05/ClinicalImportance-05.md

 If you look at the average change in each scale for those patients who report a small change in fatigue, this represents a minimally important clinical difference.
-The numbers don\'t seem to quite match the tables, but the authors suggest that a 5.6 unit shift in POMS, 5.0 for SCFS, 9.7 for GFS, and 2.4 for the single item scale.
+The numbers don't seem to quite match the tables, but the authors suggest that a 5.6 unit shift in POMS, 5.0 for SCFS, 9.7 for GFS, and 2.4 for the single item scale.
 If you divide each of these values by the number of items in the scale, you get values that hover